Sai-Moen/TMInterfaceClientPython/custom_scripts/README.md

 Instead of trying to optimize friction and angles like sd_perfect, it tries to find the angle that will give it the most speed in the near future.
 Technically this is just a very short-term speed script with multiple iterations.
 An sd is never defined in the code.
 However, after just 10 ticks (100ms), there is already a good measurable difference in speed gain from speedslides depending on steering angle.
+(Though a little bit of buffer is used for consistency)
-The algorithm will be able to hold the 'perfect' angle down with a precision of a couple hundred steering units, worst case a couple thousand if there is a lot of suspension action going on
+The algorithm will be able to hold the 'perfect' angle down with a precision of a couple hundred steering units, worst case a couple thousand if there is a lot of suspension action going on.
 That is assuming you're on a level surface, although it should keep working when going up a ramp.

 My personal recommendation would be to get a decent sd going, then use this script to get it near-perfect, and then bruteforce it with the built-in velocity bruteforcer or longer term speed scripts just in case.